COST GUIDES

 Type of sealant used – The type of window glass sealant, whether silicone, latex, oil-based asphalt or butyl rubber, will affect the cost

-Damage to the window – Replacing sealant won’t fix any damage to the window such as blown or cracked panes, which may require full replacement
+Damage to the window – Replacing sealant won’t fix any damage to the window such as blown double glazing, cracked panes, or broken window frames, which may require full replacement

 Ease of access – If it’s difficult to access your windows inside or outside, there may be additional costs due to extra labour time